 Who administers the test?

-One of our licensed clinicians will perform the test which involves either a nasal swab or a blood draw to collect the sample.
+One of our licensed clinicians will perform the test which involves either a nasal/oral swab or a blood draw to collect the sample.

 Which COVID swab do you use?

-The CDC recommends either a nasopharyngeal swab (back of the sinuses) OR posterior oropharynx swab (back of the throat).
+The CDC recommends either a mid-turbinate nasal, nasopharyngeal, or posterior oropharynx swab (back of the throat).
 The CDC does NOT recommend the anterior nares or saliva test, as these collections methods (while less uncomfortable) may decrease the sensitivity of the test.

 Does it matter if I do an oral or nasal swab?

-According to the CDC, the nasopharyngeal (back of the sinuses) swab or oropharyngeal (back of the throat) swab collection methods are the most accurate methods to detect the COVID-19 virus.
+According to the CDC, the mid-tubinate nasal, nasopharyngeal, or oropharyngeal swab collection methods are the most accurate methods to detect the COVID-19 virus.
 Most find the nasopharyngeal swab uncomfortable, therefore most patients prefer the oropharyngeal over the nasopharyngeal route.
 When performed correctly by a health professional, an oropharyngeal swab can be done with minimal discomfort to you as a patient, with equal sensitivity for the COVID-19 virus.

 How does it work if I choose to do a swab test?

-Our medical staff will be dressed in full protective gear (suit, face shield, mask, and gloves) while performing the test.
-Once you are in our parking space to get tested, you will stay in your car and simply roll down your window so our staff can perform the test.
-The physician or nursing staff will carefully slide a thin swab into your nose, all the way back to your sinuses, for a nasopharyngeal swab.
-If you chose the oropharyngeal method, you will be instructed to open your mouth and the swab will be inserted to touch the back of the throat to obtain the sample.
+Once you are parked alongside our building, you will stay in your car and simply roll down your window so our staff can perform the test.
+The physician or nursing staff will carefully slide a swab into your nose, or you will open your mouth and the swab will be inserted to touch the back of the throat to obtain the sample.
 A sterile wooden tongue depressor may be necessary to push your tongue down.
-Touching the back of the sinuses or the back of the throat for 10 seconds is the best way to obtain a true specimen.
+Touching inside the sinuses or the back of the throat for 5 seconds is the best way to obtain a true specimen.